-The Quay Brothers are twin filmmakers and artists, best known for their stop-motion puppet animation.
+The Quay Brothers are American twin filmmakers and artists, best known for their stop-motion puppet animation.
 The 2013 MoMA retrospective of their work (titled Quay Brothers: On Deciphering the Pharmacist’s Prescription for Lip-Reading Puppets) highlighted a wide range of films, drawings, and installations, including a series of intricate dioramas and sets.
-Their aesthetic is surreal, elaborately realized, and a little bit strange.
+Their aesthetic is surreal, elaborately realized, and off-kilter.

 Type Directors Club, 2013

 Featured in IDPURE Magazine, March/April 2013